beeware/toga/docs/tutorial/tutorial-0.rst

     * If you're on Linux, you need to have GTK+ 3.4 or later.
 This is the version that ships starting with Ubuntu 12.04 and Fedora 17.

-    * If you want to use the WebView widget, you'll also need to have WebKit, plus the GI bindings to WebKit installed.

-        * For Ubuntu that's provided by the ``libwebkitgtk-3.0-0`` and ``gir1.2-webkit-3.0`` packages.

-        * For Fedora it's all provided in the ``webkitgtk3`` package.

     If these requirements aren't met, Toga either won't work at all, or won't have full functionality.